bucles-for-in-for-of-en-javascript

 }

-• key: A variable that represents the key of each property of the object in each iteration.
+• key: A variable representing the key of each property of the object in each iteration.

-• object: The object whose properties will be iterated.
+• object: The object whose properties will be iterated over.

 const person = {